trigaten/Learn_Prompting/docs/advanced_applications/mrkl.md

   <img src={search} style={{width: "750px"}} />
 </div>

-We can see the final results, which are all correct!
+Below we can see the final results, which are all correct!

 <div style={{textAlign: 'center'}}>
   <img src={final} style={{width: "750px"}} />